-a.
+- a.
 Sidewalks.
-Sidewalks adjacent to a storefront shall be a minimum of 8 feet; a width of 12 feet or greater is encouraged when designed to also accommodate outdoor dining, street furniture and landscaping.
-Other standards may be approved during Design Review, with a special development permit, or other project approval process.

-- (i) Where required, the sidewalk shall extend into private property to fulfill minimum sidewalk width requirements. - (ii) All sidewalks shall have a minimum clear area of five (5) feet and a minimum height width of (eight) 8 feet, that is unobstructed by permanent or nonpermanent objects for pedestrian and disabled handicap access. - (iii) The sidewalk shall also provide a minimum four- (4-) foot wide street tree/furniture zoning district, located adjacent to the curb and/or building and placed in a manner that does not obstruct the minimum pedestrian access requirement in subsection (ii), above.
+Sidewalks adjacent to a storefront shall be a minimum of eight (8) feet; a width of 12 feet or greater is encouraged when designed to also accommodate outdoor dining, street furniture and landscaping.
+Other standards may be approved during Design Review, with a special development permit, or other project approval process. - (i) Where required, the sidewalk shall extend into private property to fulfill minimum sidewalk width requirements. - (ii) All sidewalks shall have a minimum clear area of five (5) feet and a minimum width of eight (8) feet, that is unobstructed by permanent or nonpermanent objects for the access of pedestrians and people with disabilities. - (iii) The sidewalk shall also provide a minimum four (4) foot wide street tree/furniture zoning district, located adjacent to the curb and/or building and placed in a manner that does not obstruct the minimum pedestrian access requirement in subsection 5.7.3.B.4.a.(ii).
 This area is intended for the placement of street trees and street furniture, including seating, street lights, waste and recyclable receptacles, fire hydrants, traffic signs, newspaper stands, bicycle racks, planters, public utility equipment, and other similar pedestrian amenities. - (iv) Outdoor dining areas may be located adjacent to the building and shall be a minimum of eight (8) feet in width and shall be required to comply with the clear area provisions, specified in Section 5.7.3.B.4.a.(ii). - b.
 Landscaping and Street Trees.
 Landscaping shall be provided and designed to comply with landscaping standards in Section 5.2.4, and the following standards: - (i) In residential areas, projects shall comply with the street tree standards for multifamily residential development in Section 5.2.4.B.6. - (ii) In commercial or mixed-use areas, large canopy street trees shall be required for sidewalks and spaced on average of 30-foot on center and coordinated with the bay spacing and storefront design of the project. - (iii) Consultation with the County Tree Coordinator on tree species is recommended to achieve the best health and environmental benefits of tree planting.